Aeolian Islands, Italy

 The only way to reach Salina and the Aeolian Islands in general is by ferry.

 Salina has 2 ports: Santa Marina (in the east) and Rinella (in the south-west).
-Both are connected to Sicily (through the ports of Palermo, Milazzo and Messina) and to the other Aeolian Islands.
+Both are connected to Sicily (through the ports of Palermo, Milazzo and Messina), Campania (through the port of Naples), Calabria (through the ports of Vibo Valentia and Reggio Calabria), and to the other Aeolian Islands.

 During the summer, you can also reach Salina from the ports of Reggio Calabria and Vibo Valentia.